jchernak96/jchernak96.github.io/_posts/2021-08-29-true-patience.md

 Another data cleaning part of this model is grouping a few events into more general event types.
 This primarily involved very specific out types (such as a sac fly) and moving those into a general field out designation.
 This was pretty straightforward and once completed I was able to select the columns from my data frame needed for determining the 2020 run value of events.

+### Determining Event Level xRV

+When a batter is faced with a 3-0, 0-2, or full count, there exists two events that can happen: strikeout in same cases or walk in others.
+This mattters in our model because if a batter is presented with one of these counts, we need to know the increase in xRV of taking a pitch (in some cases resulting in a walk) or the decrease in xRV from striking out.
+Thus, a necessary step in this analysis is finding the xRV of all events (which includes strikeouts and walks).